IshantTomar/file-organizer/README.txt

 Project:
-To arrange downloads into folders for cleaner file arranagement
+To arrange downloaded items into folders for cleaner file arranagement.